 “I love sleep because its like a time machine to breakfast.” – Bill Murray

 This blog post is a result of one of our downtown Meetups that we regularly hold.
-These are great opportunities to catch up with our Holistic Lifestyle Coaches and Performance Coaches to discuss issues that are of interest to you.
+These are great opportunities to catch up with our Nutrition and Lifestyle Coaches and Personal Trainer to discuss issues that are of interest to you.
 Feel free to add yourself to the Singapore Holistic Health Group on Meetup to keep up to date with what we have in the pipeline.

 What are the problems associated with insomnia, sleep disorders and an accumulation of lack of sleep (sleep debt)?

 Ultimately lack of sleep can lead to some very serious illnesses and increased likelihood of cardiovascular disease, neurodegenerative diseases and cancers.
 However the more common short and medium term concerns are: